yannixeno/AzureHoneyPotLab/README.md

 ![winnie-the-pooh-pooh](https://github.com/user-attachments/assets/64bc52e5-92bc-4800-ac5f-946360d274c8)

 ## Objective
-The Detection Lab project aimed to establish a controlled environment for monitoring and analyzing live cyber attacks occurring globally.
+This Honey Pot Lab aimed to establish a controlled environment for monitoring and analyzing live cyber attacks occurring globally.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, providing insights into real-world attack patterns and enhancing defensive strategies.
-This project aims to develop practical skills in cloud security, ensuring that the configured systems effectively detect and respond to potential threats.
+This project was to develop my practical skills in cloud security, ensuring that the configured systems effectively detect and respond to potential threats.
 Ultimately, the objective is to validate the security configurations through testing, ensuring a robust security posture in a cloud environment.

 ## Skills Learned
 - Advanced understanding of SIEM concepts and practical application.